fernandoamz/react-native-ts-blog/README.md

 export default Counter
 ```

-As can you see, our component is cleaner whit react hooks.
+As can you see, our component is cleaner and smaller whit react hooks.

+The basic React Hooks:
+- useState
+- useEffect
+- useContext

+More Hooks:
+- useReducer
+- useCallback
+- useMemo
+- useRef
+- useImperativeHandle
+- useLayoutEffect
+- useDebugValue

+We can create our own Hooks.
+If we need to customize our hooks, it is simple.
+This allows us create reusable logic.
+Forward, We will see an example about how create our own hooks and you will see the benefits.

 ### Hook `useState`
 ```const [value, setValue] = useState(initialState)```